gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap.md

 ## <a id="configuring-wan-gateways"></a>Configuring WAN Gateways

-WAN Gateways provides a way to synchronize [vmware-gemfire-short-name] Distributed Systems across geographic locations. [spring-data-gemfire-name] provides XML namespace support for configuring WAN Gateways as illustrated in the following examples.
+WAN Gateways provides a way to synchronize GemFire Distributed Systems across geographic locations.
+Spring Data for VMware GemFire provides XML namespace support for configuring WAN Gateways as illustrated in the following examples.

-### <a id="wan-gateway-configuration-7"></a>WAN Configuration in [vmware-gemfire-short-name] 7.0
+### <a id="wan-gateway-configuration-7"></a>WAN Configuration in GemFire 7.0

 In the following example, `GatewaySenders` are configured for a `PARTITION` Region by adding child elements (`gateway-sender` and